 Maintaining Your Home in a Rainy Climate

-Here are some tips to help you reduce your long-term repair costs and thus overall maintenance spending.
+However, here are some other tips to help you reduce your long-term repair costs, and thus overall maintenance spending.

 Choose the Right Roof

 The rule of thumb when it comes to roofing is to have a solid foundation underneath, rather than putting new shingles on top of the old roofing every time there is a leak.
 Having multiple layers of roofing as opposed to laying a new roof can decrease the roof’s ability to stand up to extreme conditions such as hail.
 Moreover, installing new shingles over top of the old layers can result in reduced lifespan of the roofing by up to 20%.
 Instead, it might be more beneficial to look at removing old shingles to replace with new ones, and also consider roof coating to extend the lifetime of your roof.

 When dealing with large amounts of rain, moving the water away from the siding and the foundation of your home is the most important part.
 This is why gutters and downspouts play a critical role in keeping your home free from leaks and other structural damage that can result from improper drainage.

 The best strategy is to time your gutter and roof installation so that they can be implemented together.
 Gutters are most effective when they match to your roof.
 For instance, the steeper the pitch of a roof, the more quickly and easily rainwater will drain through it.
 This is why steeper roofs require bigger gutter systems.
 Other external factors such as having leafy trees close to your home can be reasons to install larger or different types of gutters.
 (See our article about types of gutter guards to learn more about different options available).